raphael-therenty/credit-spread-forecasting/README.md

 # Credit Conditions and Economic Activity in the US: The Role of the Corporate Spread (2010–2019)

 ## Project Overview
-This research examines the predictive power of the corporate credit spread on U.S. economic activity during the post-subprime crisis period (**2010–2019**).
+This research examines the predictive power of the corporate credit spread on US economic activity during the post-subprime crisis period (**2010–2019**).

 The study utilizes monthly time-series data, focusing on:
 * **Industrial Production (IP):** Proxy for real economic activity.